 Maintaining healthy kidneys is crucial for overall health.
 The kidneys play a crucial role in filtering waste products and excess fluids from the blood, regulating blood pressure, and maintaining the balance of electrolytes in the body.
 But certain foods can help support kidney function.
 You’ve probably heard the saying “you are what you eat”.
-And basically what this means is that the foods we choose to nourish our bodies help with our health both physically and mentally, but also provides us with the energy we need to complete all of our daily tasks.
-So, in this blog post, we will discuss some of the best foods for kidney health.
+So what are the top 10 foods for kidney health?
+The saying you are what you eat, basically what this means is that the foods we choose to nourish our bodies help with our health both physically and mentally, but also provides us with the energy we need to complete all of our daily tasks.
+So, in this blog post, we will discuss some of the best foods for kidney health and it includes a list of the top 10 foods for kidney health.

 Berries are packed with antioxidants and anti-inflammatory compounds that can help protect the kidneys from damage.
 Blueberries, strawberries, and blackberries are all great choices.
 Some of my favourite ways to enjoy these are at breakfast in a smoothie or on top of chia seed pudding.
 But berries are also great as a snack or dessert.